 We also offer the following services in Charlotte, NC

 - Denied Claim

 What to Do After an Injury at Workplace in Charlotte, North Carolina

 After an accident, you must notify your immediate supervisor immediately, as failure to report a workplace injury or illness within a certain amount of time can result in you forfeiting your right to file a workers’ compensation claim.
 Under North Carolina law, the statute of limitations for workers’ compensation claims is two years from the date of injury.

 Employers are then required to make sure you receive the medical attention you need and have to notify their insurance company so they can file a claim.
 Through the workers’ comp system, you are entitled to coverage for medical expenses and lost wages while off work.

 Some employers and insurance companies will attempt to undermine employee claims or reject them entirely on the basis that there isn’t enough evidence to prove workplace injuries.
 When you hire our attorneys, we can gather the evidence we need to support your claim and protect your rights as a worker to compensation.

-Call Our Workplace Injuries Lawyers in Charlotte, North Carolina for a Free Consultation
+Call Our Workplace Injuries Lawyers in Charlotte, NC for a Free Consultation

-To learn more about your rights when filing a Worker’s Compensation claim, watch out the video “Can You Sue Your Employer If You Have Been Hurt” or call our experienced Charlotte attorneys at (704) 376-1616 to get started on your case.
+To learn more about your rights when filing a Worker’s Compensation claim, watch out the video “Can You Sue Your Employer If You Have Been Hurt” or call our experienced workers compensation attorneys Charlotte at (704) 376-1616 to get started on your case.
 We offer services in English and Spanish.